Webinar: The Future of QA in the AI World. Register Now.

 Testing the application from the user’s perspective to ensure it is intuitive, easy to use, and meets user requirements.
 This could mean conducting usability testing sessions to observe real users interacting with the application and noting areas where they struggle or get confused.

-Agile and DevOps practice
+Agile and DevOps Practices

 Knowledge of Agile methodologies, DevOps tools, and practices is important as many organizations adopt these approaches.
 Understanding the dynamics of continuous integration and continuous delivery (CI/CD) pipelines can help you automate your tests so that they get executed periodically as well.

-You can observe Agile by participating in daily stand-ups, sprint planning, and retrospectives and working closely with developers to ensure that new features are tested as they are developed.
+You can observe Agile by participating in daily stand-ups, sprint planning, and retrospectives, and working closely with developers to ensure that new features are tested as they are developed.

 Proficiency in tools that manage test cases, plan testing activities, and track defects will make your testing endeavors streamlined and methodical.
 Here are the top 5 test management tools.